agraef/midizap/README.md

 CC1[128] C5
 ~~~

 This translates the `CC1` (modulation wheel) controller to  a `C5` (middle C) note message in such a way that the controller value becomes the velocity of the note.
-Note that this is different from both the key translation `CC1 C5` (which only preserves the "on"/"off" status but looses the actual parameter value) and the incremental data translation `CC1= C5` (which involves some internal state for keeping track of current values, and executes the translation in a step-wise fashion for each unit change).
-In contrast, a mod translation maps messages one-to-one and does not involve any ramping to arrive at the new value.
-Therefore, while key and incremental data translations are often used in conjunction with key and mouse output, for pure MIDI bindings like the one above a mod translation is often preferable.
+Note that this is different from both the key translation `CC1 C5` (which only preserves the "on"/"off" status but looses the actual parameter value) and the incremental data translation `CC1= C5` (which executes the translation in a step-wise fashion for each unit change).
+In contrast, a mod translation always maps messages one-to-one in a single step.
+While key and incremental data translations are typically used in conjunction with key and mouse output, for pure MIDI bindings like the one above a mod translation is often preferable.

 You also need to use a mod translation if your binding involves discrete value lists, because these are not available in other kinds of translations.
 Value lists can represent *any* discrete mapping from input to output values, and thus offer much more flexibility than simple step sizes.
 For instance, here's how to map controller values to the first few Fibonacci numbers: